 Plus they are the most loyal donors you're likely to have.
 Once signed up, it's not unusual for monthly donors to stay with your organization for many years.
 But they will remain loyal only if you give them plenty of the right attention.

 The Nature Conservancy of Canada has a fully developed program to nurture its monthly givers.
 It starts with a thank you phone call, then a welcome kit in the mail, a tax receipt once a year, email newsletters, and a thank you video toward the end of each year.

 Treating your monthly donors well includes keeping meticulous records so that you can follow up when a credit card expires, so you don't lose that donor.

 Donors who give automatically are the most loyal

 If there is one thing a charity can do to make its fundraising life easier, it is to establish a program of monthly donations.

 There is almost no downside to monthly giving and plenty of advantages.
 Monthly donors have higher lifetime value, are more loyal than most donors, and give nonprofits a steady, predictable income.

 Donors love monthly giving too.
-Once they decide to be a regular supporter of your cause, they appreciate the convenience of monthly giving and the idea of providing stable support to their favorite cause.
+Once they decide to be a regular supporter of your cause through a credit card or preauthorization with their bank, they appreciate the convenience of monthly giving and the idea of providing stable support to their favorite cause.

 Monthly giving has been around for a long time now, so best practices have emerged.
 Here are the most successful.